GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

 * **What is a `SpannableString`?**
    - A SpannableString has immutable text, but its span information is mutable.
 Use a SpannableString when your text doesn't need to be changed but the styling does.
 Spans are ranges over the text that include styling information like color, highlighting, italics, links, etc

+* **What is a difference between Spannable and String?**
+    - A Spannable allows to attach formatting information like bold, italic, ... to sub-sequences ("spans", thus the name) of the characters.
+It can be used whenever you want to represent "rich text".

 * **What are the best practices for using text in Android?** - [Learn more here](https://blog.mindorks.com/best-practices-for-using-text-in-android)